jansvoboda11/psr-router/README.md

 $ composer require svoboda/router
 ```

-The only requirements are PHP 7.2 and the `psr/http-server-middleware` package.
+The only requirements are PHP 7.2 and two PSR packages.

 ## Usage